 - Keep your distance – especially from older family members and those with chronic health conditions.

-- If you are in a county where indoor gathering is permitted, use all the space you can; spread things out.
+- If you are in a county where gathering is permitted, use all the space you can; spread things out.

 - Don’t share utensils or drinks with anyone.